-Chapelco, situated 10 kms from San Martín, has an airport, skiing pistes, and a new golf course, designed by Jack Nicklaus.
+Chapelco, situated 10 km from San Martín, has an airport, skiing pistes, and a new golf course, designed by Jack Nicklaus.

-Suggested itineraries featuring San Martin de los Andes
+Suggested itinerary featuring San Martin de los Andes

 This sample itinerary will give you an idea of what is possible when you travel in San Martin de los Andes, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Accommodation choices for San Martin de los Andes